scrapinghub/webstruct/webstruct_data/README.rst

-EMAIL (and maybe TEL, FAX and ZIPCODE) could be easy to extract using regexpes, but they are still included in label set because it could be much easier to combine extracted data to records this way (i.e. to determine that this email belongs to this person).
+EMAIL (and maybe TEL, FAX and ZIPCODE) could be easy to extract using regexpes, but they are still included in label set because it could be easier to combine extracted data to records this way (i.e. to determine that this email belongs to this person).

 Sometimes customers want STREET1 / STREET2 separation.